CarolineDelva-GU/Topic_Modeling_on_Amazon_Reviews-/report.md

 #### E. Modeling

-The fifth step in the pipeline was the training of the three selected topic models, Latent Dirichlet Allocation, Latent Semantic Analysis, and Bidirectional Encoder Representations from Transformers.
+The fifth step in the pipeline was the training of the three selected topic models, Latent Dirichlet Allocation, Latent Semantic Analysis, and Bidirectional Encoder Representations from Transformers Topic.
 The three models used the three types of vectors as input and provided insights on how these models would perform.
 Each model outputted 10 topics.
-Graphs were also generated to better understand the result .
-The outputs of each model were saved in the data/ local folder
+Graphs were also generated to better understand the result.
+The outputs of each model were saved in the data/ local folder.

 ##### 1. Latent Dirichlet Allocation
 A Latent Dirichlet Allocation (LDA) model from scikit-learn was fitted to the previously saved All Beauty Amazon reviews count vectors to generate 10 topics.
-As the literature has established LDA treats each document as a mix of topics, and each topic as a group of words that often appear together [@blei2003lda] .
+As the literature has established LDA treats each document as a mix of topics, and each topic as a group of words that often appear together [@blei2003lda].

 The model’s parameters consisted of batch processing with a random seed for consistency.
 The 10 topics were considered by the words that received the highest weights.
 The resulting files were a text file of the generated topics, the trained model and a JSON file of the corpus’ vocabulary.
 In sum, the directory included count_vectors.npz, vocab.json, lda_topics.txt, and a wordclouds folder.
 Each set of words were later interpreted as short phrases so that they can be easily understood.
 Word clouds were generated to better understand the weight of each word in a topic as the words with the highest weights appear bigger than the others.
 All outputs were saved locally under the data/lda_results folder.
 These outputs would later be evaluated to determine the LDA model’s performance as compared to the other two models.

 ##### 2. Latent Semantic Analysis

 Latent Semantic Analysis (LSA), identified lower-dimensional topics in the All Beauty Amazon reviews.
-LSA applied Truncated SVD to the TFIDF matrix, which reduced sparse text features to dense semantic components [@deerwester1990lsa].
-The workflow downloaded the TFIDF vectors and vocabulary from S3 and loaded the sparse matrix locally to keep the feature space aligned with the preprocessing step.
+LSA applied Truncated SVD to the TF-IDF matrix, which reduced sparse text features to dense semantic components [@deerwester1990lsa].
+The workflow downloaded the TF-IDF vectors and vocabulary from S3 and loaded the sparse matrix locally to keep the feature space aligned with the preprocessing step.

-The model used ten topics using scikit learn TruncatedSVD with a fixed random seed.
+The model used ten topics using scikitlearn TruncatedSVD with a fixed random seed.
 The pipeline applied a Normalizer after SVD to produce stable document embeddings.
 After training, the code extracted the highest weight terms for each component from the SVD loadings.
 These terms highlighted the words that define each LSA dimension.